Posttraumatic Stress Disorder (PTSD)

 - He has not reported any signs or symptoms of depression or anxiety.

 - His sleep has improved, and most nights he sleeps undisturbed for 6 to 7 hours.

 - He no longer feels angry and has not had any outbursts for over 3 months.

 - Alex has returned to his wife, and they are now involved in family counseling.

-- He is able to talk about the loss of his friend and recognizes he was not to blame for his death.
+- He is able to talk about the loss of his friend and has accepted his role without judgment.

 - Although he continues to have a drink now and then, he has refrained from abusing alcohol or other substances.

 - Alex reports he still has memories of the trauma, but he no longer responds physiologically to them.
 Emotionally he says that he “just feels sad” when he remembers.

 - Last month he began part-time employment at a local hardware store.

 ASSISTING SUPPORT PERSONS